 We’re coming to the end of 2019 – I know!
-That came around quick – so take a moment and reflect on your year.
-Write a diary post, create a photo album, write a blog post on your favourite experiences.
+That came around quickly – so take a moment and reflect on your year.
+Write a diary post, create a photo album, or write a blog post on your favourite experiences.
 Just look back at all of the amazing things you’ve done this year!

-Schedule an evening in each week
+Schedule an evening-in each week

-December is a busy time of month for everyone.
+December is a busy time of the month for everyone.
 If you’re not seeing someone, then you’re shopping for Christmas presents.
 If you’re not shopping then you’re at work, handling all of that pre-Christmas and pre-New Year drama.
 Schedule an evening with yourself at least once a week, to sit and chill and do whatever it is that makes you happy.
 Whether that be having a luxurious bath or sitting on your sofa with a take-out and your latest Netflix binge.
 Just do it.